michaeljoseph04/gis_intro/ReadMe.md

                                      collisions_count,
                                      by="S_HOOD")
 ```
 Now let's plot the finished product with `ggplot()`.
 With a simple call to `geom_sf()`, mentioned earlier, we can specify that the `fill` should be the new variable we created which counts the number of collisions.
 I here also specify a scale fill, with some colors, and use the `comma` argument from the `scales` package to make sure that the data doesn't display in scientific format in the legend.
-The final thing is to remove the axis text and ticks:
+After setting the theme with `theme_bw()`, the final thing is to remove the axis text and ticks:
 ```
 ggplot() +
   geom_sf(data = neighborhood_collisions, aes(fill = collisions_n)) +